moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 You can access your applications logs in Cloud platform by following the the CP guidance [Accessing Application Log Data](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/logging-an-app/access-logs.html#accessing-application-log-data)

+#### Kibana on Cloud Platform

+Below are some notes to aid you in working with the Kibana service, on Cloud Platform.

+All logs from deployed apps can be viewed in [Kibana](https://kibana.cloud-platform.service.justice.gov.uk/_plugin/kibana/app/discove).

+To view the logs for a specific app:

+1. Select **live_kubernetes_cluster** from the `CHANGE INDEX PATTERN` dropdown list.
+2. Select **Add a filter**.
+3. Select **kubernetes.namespace_name**.
+4. Select **is** as the operator.
+5. Insert the app's name space by following the pattern `data-platform-app-<app_name>-<dev/prod>`.
+6. In order to filter out all the logs related health-check, you can put `NOT log:  "/healthz"` in the `KQL` field.
+5. Select **Save**.

+Log messages are displayed in the **message** column.

+By default, Kibana only shows logs for the last 15 minutes.
+If no logs are available for that time range, you will receive the warning 'No results match your search criteria'.

+To change the time range, select the clock icon in the menu bar.
+There are several presets or you can define a custom time range.

+Kibana also has experimental autocomplete and simple syntax tools that you can use to build custom searches.
+To enable these features, select **Options\_** from within the search bar, then toggle **Turn on query features**.

 ### Managing Deployments

 Cloud platform  allows teams to connect to the Kubernetes cluster and manage their applications, using  ```kubectl```, the command line tool for Kubernetes.